 Imagine getting into your car on an average day.
 You might be heading to the grocery store or maybe to the mall.
 Your cell phone, resting in the cup holder, starts to make that familiar noise; buzz, buzz, buzz.
 You glance over to see who is calling you, and the front of your car crunches into the bumper in front of you.

 Your brain feels a little jumbled, but the breathing becomes a little easier.
 There is a moment of shock: a moment where you have to take a breath, which hurts, and regain your surroundings.
-You realize you’ve been in a minor car accident.
+You realize you’ve been in a minor vehicle collision.

 Now imagine that same feeling happening in front of 70,000 screaming fans, some rooting for you and some rooting against you.
 And you’re not in a car, you’re on a field wearing a helmet and a few precautionary pads on your shoulders and other parts of your body.
 And you didn’t hit another car, you’re being hit by another person.

 The awareness of head injuries has increased greatly in the past few years because of the commonality in professional athletes and military soldiers.
 Right before the 2012 NFL season began, the American Academy of Neurology published a study that followed 3500 retired professional football players.
 What they found was not for the faint of heart.
 Professional football players are three times more likely to develop a neurological disease than the general population.